-- Lead officer will consider referral only if both parties agree to participate and there is a perpetrator who has not participated in restorative justice for the same or a similar matter or is not a prolific and priority offender or prolific young offender. - Lead officer assesses the risk based upon any disabilities, substance misuse or history of intimidation, victimisation, violence or aggression.
-Only low or medium risk cases can be referred. - Lead officer will liaise with the Scheme co-ordinator to discuss the case and whether it is an appropriate referral,
+- Lead officer will consider referral only if both parties agree to participate and there is a perpetrator who has not participated in restorative justice for the same or a similar matter, or is not a prolific and priority offender or prolific young offender. - Lead officer assesses the risk based upon any disabilities, substance misuse or history of intimidation, victimisation, violence or aggression.
+Only low or medium risk cases can be referred. - Lead officer completes a referral form and submits this together with signed consent forms and risk assessment. - Scheme co-ordinator will consider referral and notify the lead officer accordingly.